 Selling Your Business

-Reporting Sale of Business on Form 8594, Asset Acquisition Statement
+Reporting the Sale of a Business on Form 8594

 Form 8594 provides the IRS with the following information: